-We order the Beauty’s special to share and I chose a country omelette with bacon cheese and potato, while Rob chose the mishmash, an omelette with onion, green pepper, salami and french-cut hot dogs, grilled hard on the flat top so they have a nice caramelized finish.
+We order the Beauty’s special to share and I chose a country omelet with bacon cheese and potato, while Rob chose the mishmash, an omelet with onion, green pepper, salami and french-cut hot dogs, grilled hard on the flat top so they have a nice caramelized finish.

-The omelettes are very good but the star of the show is the Beauty’s special – a Montreal bagel loaded with cream cheese, red onion, tomato and smoked salmon.
+The omelets are very good but the star of the show is the Beauty’s special – a Montreal bagel loaded with cream cheese, red onion, tomato and smoked salmon.
 Happy Mouth.

 Beauty’s is a place I would visit for that sandwich alone.
 However be forewarned, Beauty’s is not as Beauty’s does…this was a $65 breakfast for two, albeit including an extra Beauty Special — the smoked salmon sandwich that we shared.
 The real kicker is that the beverages — a coffee, a diet Coke and an OJ cost $9.00 together.
 These are not diner prices.

 Back to the hotel to dump off cameras and head off to my rendezvous with Louis Vuitton.
 I have been drooling over his carry-on luggage for way too long.
 Time to commit.
 Rob went clothes shopping… or something, no one cares.